ActewAGL Hydrogen Refuelling Station

 This hydrogen mobility project includes the construction and operation of refuelling infrastructure, the production of renewable hydrogen, and the integration of 20 light passenger FCEVs into the ACT Government fleet.

-ActewAGL is the owner and operator of the refuelling station, which is located in Fyshwick.
+The refuelling station was officially launched in March 2021.
+ActewAGL was the original owner and operator of the refuelling station, which is located in Fyshwick.
+In April 2024, Pacific Energy announced the acquisition of the Canberra Hydrogen Refuelling Facility from ActewAGL.

 The HRS uses renewable electricity sourced from the grid to produce hydrogen onsite with an electrolyser.
 The project has been certified as 100% renewable under the Smart Energy Council’s Zero Carbon Certification Scheme.